 Access to a comprehensive source of information already researched and compiled for current projects from primary sources and published in a Register of References.
 Potential access to research, by other members, who have agreed to share their information.

-Discounted prices for books written about Worthington families.
+Discounted prices for books published by the Society.

 Suzanne M Worthington,